joist-orm/joist-orm/docs/misc-features.markdown

 const authors = await em.findGql(Author, gqlFilter);
 ```

+Also note that while the `age: { eq: 2 }` is a really clean way to write filters by hand, it can be annoying to dynamically create, i.e. in a UI that needs to conditionally change the operator from "equals" to "not equals", because there is not a single key to bind against in the input type.

+To make building these UIs easier, `findGql` also accepts a "more-boring" `{ op: "gt", value: 1 }` syntax.
+The value of the `op` key can be any of the supported operators, i.e. `gt`, `lt`, `gte`, `ne`, etc.

 ### hasOneThrough

 You can define common paths through your entity graph with `hasOneThrough`: